magicalpanda/MagicalRecord/README.md

 MagicalRecord provides a background saving queue so that saving all data is performed off the main thread, in the background.
 This means that it may be necessary to use *MR_saveNestedContexts* rather than the typical *MR_save* method in order to persist your changes all the way to your persistent store;

 ## Logging
 MagicalRecord has logging built in to every fetch request and other Core Data operation.
 When errors occur when fetching or saving data, these errors are captured by MagicalRecord.
 By default, these logs use NSLog to present logging information.
-However, if you have CocoaLumberjack installed in your project, MagicalRecord will use CocoaLumberjack and it's configuration to send logs to their proper output.
+However, if you have CocoaLumberjack or NSLogger installed in your project, MagicalRecord will use the installed logging library and it's configuration to send logs to their proper output.

 All logging in MagicalRecord can be disabled by placing this define preprocessor statement prior to the main import of CoreData+MagicalRecord.h